Julian Jeanvier: Brentford

-2018–19
+2018–19 season

 On 30 July 2018, Jeanvier moved to England to join Championship club Brentford on a four-year contract, with the option of a further year, for an undisclosed fee, speculated to be £1.8 million.
 He scored a goal in each of his first two appearances for the club, which came in the early rounds of the EFL Cup, but a foot injury suffered in October 2018 ruled him out for two months.
 The unavailability of Chris Mepham and new head coach Thomas Frank's deployment of three centre backs saw Jeanvier win a starting place on his return to fitness in December 2018 and he remained a near-ever present starter until the end of the 2018–19 season.

-2019–2021
+2019–2021 and loan to Kasımpaşa

 Despite being behind Pontus Jansson and Ethan Pinnock in the pecking order when either was available, Jeanvier made 27 appearances and scored one goal during the 2019–20 season, but he did not feature during the Bees' unsuccessful playoff campaign.

 After the signing of Charlie Goode during the 2020 off-season saw Jeanvier demoted further down the pecking order, he joined Turkish Süper Lig club Kasımpaşa on loan for the duration of the 2020–21 season.
 In late October 2020, after making four appearances, he suffered a season-ending ruptured anterior cruciate ligament injury.
-Though he would have not been eligible to play if fit, Brentford won promotion to the Premier League after victory in the 2021 Championship playoff Final.
+In his absence, Brentford won promotion to the Premier League after victory in the 2021 Championship playoff Final.

-2021–22
+2021–22 season

 Jeanvier was included in Brentford's 25-man Premier League squad for the 2021–22 season and by mid-November 2021, he had returned to non-contact training.
 He made his return to non-competitive match play with Brentford B in late March 2022.
-On 10 April 2022, illness suffered by Pontus Jansson saw Jeanvier named in a matchday squad for the first time since the 2020 Championship play-off Final and he remained an unused substitute during a 2–0 Premier League victory over West Ham United.
+On 10 April 2022, illness suffered by Pontus Jansson saw Jeanvier named in a matchday squad for the first time since the 2020 Championship play-off final and he remained an unused substitute during a 2–0 Premier League victory over West Ham United.
 He was an unused substitute during a five further matches before the end of the Premier League season and was released when his contract expired.
 During four seasons with Brentford, Jeanvier made 58 appearances and scored six goals.

 Auxerre

 In July 2022, Jeanvier joined Championship club Reading on trial and took part in the club's St George's Park training camp, but was not offered a contract.
-On 18 July 2022, he joined Ligue 1 club Auxerre on a two-week trial and signed a one-year contract, with a one-year option, on 2 August 2022.
+On 18 July 2022, he joined newly-promoted Ligue 1 club Auxerre on a two-week trial and signed a one-year contract, with a one-year option, on 2 August 2022.
+Jeanvier made 24 appearances and scored one goal during a 2022–23 season in which the club suffered relegation back to Ligue 2.
+He was released when the club declined to take up the option on his contract.